androidx/androidx/README.md

 You can learn more about using it from [Android Jetpack landing page](https://developer.android.com/jetpack).

 # Contribution Guide

+For contributions via GitHub, see the [GitHub Contribution Guide](CONTRIBUTING.md).

+Note: The contributions workflow via GitHub is currently experimental - only contributions to [Room](room) and [Workmanager](work) are being accepted at this time.

 ## Code Review Etiquette
 When contributing to Jetpack, follow the [code review etiquette](code-review.md).